devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 ## Create App Deployment and Build Pipeline

-After installing the Operator create a new deployment of your game-changing application:
+After installing the Operator, create a new deployment of your game-changing application:

 - Create a new OpenShift project called `workshop-int` (e.g. using the **Projects** menu item at the top)
 - In the left menu at the top switch to the **OpenShift Developer Console** by clicking on **Administrator > Developer**